jht1493/ICM-2020-Code/weeks/03_interaction.md

 ### > slider for numeric variable

-The buttons, sliders, and span can be used to control and display a numeric variable.
+A span can be used to to display a numeric variable.
+A button or a slider can be used to change a variable.
 In this example the variable `a_len` determines the diameter of the circle.
-Here are the steps to connect the variable to a pan for display, buttons to set it to a specific value, and a slider to allow it to be set to a value in a range.
+Let's connect this variable to DOM elements to display and change it.
+First we'll connect the variable to a span for display, then use buttons and a slider to change the variable.

 #### •> 1. declare the variable